AntoineDumondel/hello-world/README.md

 # hello-world
-GH used for first time
+GH used for first time.
 Following the guide, I'm writing something about me.